wayneandlayne/microblu_chipkit/README.md

 Things to check on/do:
  * Remove many of the debug print statements.
- * Wait for Keith's response about using the code in connect without licensing the entire sketch as BSD.
  * Test Firmata!
 I am pretty sure not all the digital pins work due to "gaps" in the count?
  * Add Firmata support for Wifire and then test on Wifire!
  * Test the other Firmata support pieces, like Servo, digitalRead, analogRead, analogWrite.